IBM/apiconnect-trawler/docs/metrics.md

 # Metrics collected by trawler

-The kind of metrics that trawler collects are currently as follows:
+The kind of metrics that trawler collects are currently as follows and are provided in the standard prometheus scrape format on the configured port:

 ### Management subsystem